• Skip to primary navigation

 7. Bake for 15 minutes.

-1. While the puff pastry is pre-baking, wash and slice the tomatoes.
+Prepare the toppings while the puff pastry is pre-baking.
+Wash and slice the tomatoes.
 Grate the cheese.
 Chiffonade the basil and chop the parsley.
 Set all ingredients aside until the crust is ready.

 1. After the puff pastry has pre-baked, remove it from the oven.
 Gently press the center portion down with a glass if it has puffed up, leaving the border puffed.